rosshaden/Police-Stop-and-Search-City-of-London-Geospatial-Analysis/README.md

 # Metropolitan Police Stop and Search Analysis (June 2017 - July 2020)

-## This analysis answers the following questions:
+## This analysis set out to answer the following questions:

 ### 1. How common is it for a search to be performed on a vehicle, but not the occupant/driver?